-This is the “official” landing page for my book, What’s Wrong with Ayn Rand’s Objectivist Ethics.
-(Those who purchase the print copy from Amazon can add the ebook for $0.99.)
+This is the “official” landing page for my book, What’s Wrong with Ayn Rand’s Objectivist Ethics (paid link).
+Those who purchase the print copy from Amazon can add the ebook for $0.99.
 Following a brief introduction, I organize the material under “Reviews and Media” and “Additional Essays.” —Ari Armstrong

 My thesis is that Ayn Rand’s survival-oriented metaethics is wrong.
 Rand’s case is flawed logically and inconsistent with basic facts of biology.
 Further, Rand’s metaethics does not square with all of the values that Rand embraces nor with all of the values that people normally embrace.
 My alternate view is that people experience certain things as ends in themselves (or, valuable for their own sake), and the point of ethics is to help us integrate our values.

 My main focus is on Rand’s 1961 paper, “The Objectivist Ethics” (published in 1964 in The Virtue of Selfishness), although of course I also discuss numerous other works by Rand, by Rand’s supporters, and by her critics.
 In “The Objectivist Ethics,” Rand argues that values normally orient to life in terms of survival and that the concept of value must (rationally) be understood in light of that relationship.
 People, who have choice, should choose to so orient their values.
 More precisely, Rand argues that people should pursue their robust, long-term survival, which they can achieve only by acting virtuously (with reason as the crown virtue), and which pursuit normally results in happiness.

 My interpretation of “The Objectivist Ethics” is controversial in some quarters, but my goal is to read Rand’s essay straight and to assume that Rand meant what she said.
 I proceed on the assumption that the Objectivist ethics is what Rand says that it is in the essay that she titles, “The Objectivist Ethics.”